opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         InputOutputArray K, InputOutputArray D, OutputArrayOfArrays rvecs, OutputArrayOfArrays tvecs, int flags = 0, TermCriteria criteria = TermCriteria(TermCriteria::COUNT + TermCriteria::EPS, 100, DBL_EPSILON))

     :param objectPoints: vector of vectors of calibration pattern points in the calibration pattern coordinate space.
-The outer vector contains as many elements as the number of the pattern views.
-If the same calibration pattern is shown in each view and it is fully visible, all the vectors will be the same.
-Although, it is possible to use partially occluded patterns, or even different patterns in different views.
-Then, the vectors will be different.
-The points are 3D, but since they are in a pattern coordinate system, then, if the rig is planar, it may make sense to put the model to a XY coordinate plane so that Z-coordinate of each input object point is 0.

     :param imagePoints: vector of vectors of the projections of calibration pattern points. ``imagePoints.size()`` and ``objectPoints.size()`` and ``imagePoints[i].size()`` must be equal to ``objectPoints[i].size()`` for each ``i``.